jundalisay/spblist/content/en/research/indian/gospel/chapter-22.md

 That's fine.
 But it is a very painful profession.
 You are young now; so you have a full, round face.
 Afterwards there will be hollows in your cheeks.
 Almost all actors become like that; they get hollow cheeks and big bellies.

 (Laughter.)

 "Why did I stay to watch your performance?
 I found the rhythm, the music, and the melody all correct.
 Then the Divine Mother showed me that it was God alone who acted in the performance in the roles of the players."

+{{< r a="Actor" >}}
-ACTOR: "Sir, what is the difference between lust and desire?"
+Sir, what is the difference between lust and desire?
+{{< /r >}}

 MASTER: "Lust is like the root of the tree, and desires are branches and twigs.